 Multi-PSP Support

-Shuttle supports 40+ payment gateways with configurable routing:
+Shuttle supports 30+ payment gateways with configurable routing:

-By merchant — different clients or business units route to different gateways
+By merchant: different clients or business units route to different gateways

-By region — route by geography for optimal settlement and fees
+By region: route by geography for optimal settlement and fees

-By failover — automatic backup if the primary gateway is unavailable
+By failover: automatic backup if the primary gateway is unavailable

-By card type — route specific card brands through preferred processors
+By card type: route specific card brands through preferred processors

 PCI Compliance

-Shuttle costs $0.20 per transaction with no setup fees, no per-seat fees, and no monthly minimums.
+Voice payments cost $0.20 per successful transaction with no setup fees, no per-seat fees, and no monthly minimums.
+Payment links are currently free (a new pricing model is coming).

 Use Cases